Ride with GPS Strava GPX file Cue Sheet

 \

-The route starts on the northeastern edge of Madras, climbing for the first 1.25 miles on pavement, then dipping down just as far.
-Pick up the gravel and roll up and down through the Baldwin Hills for the next 5 miles, gaining a net of 650 feet.
+The route starts on the northeastern edge of Madras at Juniper Hill Park.
+The route climbs for the first 1.25 miles on pavement, then dips down just as far.
+Pick up the gravel and roll up and down through the Baldwin Hills for the next 5 miles.

-Catch the sweeping left banking descent that leads down to Hay Creek Ranch.
-Pass by the pastures that lead with the Great Pyrenees dogs carefully guarding the herds of sheep.
-(Hay Creek Ranch was established in 1873 and was a stopping point for the the Dalles Prineville freight and stage coach lines until 1912.)
+Catch the sweeping left banking descent that leads down to Hay Creek Ranch, passing by the pastures where Great Pyrenees dogs carefully guard herds of sheep.

-After the ranch you begin a long gradual climb for the next 8.5 miles.
-You will pass by the Brewer Reservoir on your left which is known spot for birders and fly fisherman.
+After the ranch, you will encounter some punchy hills and then begin a long, gradual climb for the next 8.5 miles.
+You will pass by the Brewer Reservoir on your left.
 Just after this, the road becomes a bit more primitive.
 If it is muddy, turn around!
 It will not get better, only worse.
 Trust us!

-We recommend a red blinky light with rear looking radar detector (i.e. Garmin Varia)
+We recommend a red blinky light with rear looking radar detector, such as a Garmin Varia.

 Have you ridden this route?
 Got a question?
 Join the discussion!